Eliza is an aspiring writer, author, and filmmaker from Australia.

 Marion Cotillard's 'Enter the Game'

-You can appreciate the song as if its saying, "yes, you can buy the handbag, or not.
+You can appreciate the song, as if it's saying, "yes, you can buy the handbag, or not.
 Just stay and enjoy the music."
-No one wants to be preached at and if companies would realise this I am sure that advertising wouldn't be such a dirty word.
+No one wants to be preached at.
+If companies would realise this I am sure that advertising wouldn't be such a dirty word.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.